 When we had got back to civilisation, we had a quick lunch on the go, consisting mostly of steamed buns.

 Then we ventured to the shops.
-To be honest, we did some shopping after our day trips from Kobe in the evenings, so this wasn’t our only day we had for shopping opportunities.
+To be honest, we did some shopping after all our day trips from Kobe in the evenings, so this wasn’t our only day we had for shopping opportunities.
 Kobe is excellent for shopping, with miles of covered malls and underground shopping centres that go on forever.

 We were very impressed with how vibrant and healthy all the plants were.
-By the time we hit January in the UK, everyone’s ornamental cabbages have rotted, heathers are past their best and cyclamen are long gone, consumed by the frost if the damp hadn’t got to them first.
+By the time we hit January in the UK, everyone’s ornamental cabbages have rotted and it’s all looking thoroughly miserable.
 But in Kobe, it was all perfect.
-The gentler climate must help, but it’s a testament to the city’s gardening staff that it all looks so pristine.
+The gentler climate must help, but it’s just typical of Japan that it all looks so pristine.

 Kobe beef is a big deal.
 We’d had it in our buns at lunchtime so weren’t out to find more come evening on this particular day.
 But we needed something cosy and warming.

 One day in Kobe, Japan: useful information